Not all Jumps are created Equal

 Obviously with the tennis leap, the focus is on horizontal projection, keeping your hips and centre of mass closer to the ground, whereas on the 4-fold leap test you are getting a more aggressive vertical displacement seen in the higher knee drive.
 The main benefit is that the leap promotes the heel to toe weight transfer and teaches the feeling of taking bigger more powerful steps.

-One another thing to point out is that the way an athlete will approach the task will give you a great insight into how they like to produce power – are they more force dominant or are they more velocity dominant?
+One final thing to point out is that the way an athlete will approach the task will give you a great insight into how they like to produce power – are they more force dominant or are they more velocity dominant?
 It’s a bit like watching someone perform a counter movement jump – the “contact time” dominant athletes who are very “reactive” will only take a small dip before exploding up, and get off the floor quickly.
 Compare this to the “jump height” dominant athletes who are very strong and will take a lot more of a dip to maximise their muscle strength.
 This allows them more time in contact with the ground to generate a higher velocity at take off and so ultimately a higher jump height, albeit at the cost of a longer jump phase.
 These same athletes might be called “projection” dominant using the speedworks training system nomenclature.

 You see the same expression of power seen in the 4-leap test, where those athletes who rely on more muscle strength will yield more at the ankle, knee and hip versus the more reactive athletes who won’t.
+So there is lots of versality in how you modify the distance and time constraints to invite the athlete to solve the problem using different movement strategies to develop the qualities you want to improve in them.
+I see the power bound as an important tool in the tennis S&C coaches’ toolbox.

 Enjoy the full clip of Djokovic in full flow – the running forehand shot is around the 12 second mark of the video